oracle-devrel/oci-devops-examples/oci-deployment-examples/oci-deployment-shell-stages/README.md

 Allow dynamic-group  <NAME OF THE DYNAMIC GROUP> to manage virtual-network-family in compartment <NAME OF THE COMPARTMENT> Allow dynamic-group <NAME OF THE DYNAMIC GROUP>  to manage ons-topics in compartment <NAME OF THE COMPARTMENT>
 Allow dynamic-group <NAME OF THE DYNAMIC GROUP>  to manage all-artifacts in compartment <NAME OF THE COMPARTMENT>
+Allow dynamic-group <NAME OF THE DYNAMIC GROUP>  to managemanage compute-container-family in compartment <NAME OF THE COMPARTMENT>
 Allow dynamic-group <NAME OF THE DYNAMIC GROUP>  to manage cluster-family in compartment <NAME OF THE COMPARTMENT>
 ```